spiral-project/ihatemoney/docs/security.md

 against mistakes: a malicious member can easily remove all entries from the history!

-The best defense against this kind of issues is\... backups!
+The best defense against this kind of issues is... backups!
 All data for a project can be exported through the settings page or through the API.
+The server administrator can also backup the database.